takenet/blip-docs/source/includes/en/payments/pagseguro.md

 }
 ```

-PagSeguro will generate a transaction which will be automatically sent to user `1042221589186385@messenger.gw.msging.net` as a [web link](./#/docs/content-types/web-link), the message identifier will be the same as the payment request’s.
+PagSeguro will generate a transaction which will be automatically sent to user `1042221589186385@messenger.gw.msging.net` as a [web link](./#/docs/content-types/web-link).
+The message identifier will be the same as the payment request’s.

 ```http
 {